Moving in Spain

 Unlike the NLV, which uses the IPREM, the DNV's financial requirement is based on the SMI (Salario Mínimo Interprofesional), Spain's national minimum wage.

 Proving the income is only half the battle.
-You must also prove the stability and nature of your remote work.
+You must also prove the stability and nature of your remote work to apply for a residency visa in Spain..

 For Employees: